 Traditional notions of artificial intelligence (AI) are outdated.
-Rather than simply being able to understand inventory lists, or make binary decisions based on prescriptive rules, the field now trying to mechanically replicate human intelligence.
-And to do so, it requires a fundamental understanding of how the brain works- something increasingly found in neuroscience.
+No longer is AI just used to organize lists and make binary decisions from prescriptive rules.
+Nowadays, the technology is working to mechanically replicate human intelligence.
+This means it requires a fundamental understanding of how the brain works, something increasingly found in neuroscience.

-For example, while a 3 year old child is able to correctly deploy grammatical rules in their mother tongue on a limited number of inputs- or even more simply, recognize objects- an AI currently needs exponentially more data to yield a similar result.
+While a 3 year old child is able to use grammatical rules correctly in their mother tongue from just a few examples, an AI currently needs a huge amount of data for the same result.
 Why?
-The answer is simple.
-Although human neural networks have inspired current forms of AI, our incomplete understanding of how human intelligence operates means that AI still works very differently from the human brain.
+Although human neural networks have inspired current forms of AI, our incomplete understanding of how human intelligence works means that AI still works very differently from the human brain.